timmwuensch/timmwuensch.github.io/README.md

 Especially due to the last point of complex file formats for DWHs, it is recommended to use special tools for ETL-Pipelining.
 Further advantages are performance, easy development and maintenance.
 Well-known providers for ETL-tools are Kettle Pentaho Data Integration or Xplenty.

+### Data Warehousing Methodology
+1. Identify and profile operational Data Sources.
+2. Develop a Dimensional Model that includes Dimensions and Facts (or Measures).
+3. Implement the Dimensional Model in an appropriate Data Base System.
+Create tables, collections and data structures.
+4. Create ETL tasks that transform data into the Dimensional Model structure.
+5. Use ETL tasks to perform an initial load of data into the DWH.
+6. Schedule a set of ETL jobs to perform incremental data loads.
+7. Develop Business Analytics Reports, dashboards, apps or other UIs.

+## Dimensional Modelling
+A Dimensional Model is a data structure technique, which is optimized for DWH systems.
+In contrast to Relational Models, which are optimized for addition, updating and deletion of data, a Dimensional Model is designed to read, summarize and analyze numeric information like values, balances, counts and weights.
+The concept was developed by Ralph Kimball.

+In a Dimensional Model we differ between 3 types of data (Dimensions, Facts and Attributes) and 2 types of tables (Dimension Table and Fact Table) that are organized in a certain schema (Star Schema, Snowflake Schema or Galaxy Schema).

+A **Dimension** is the context surrounding a business process event.
+It provides a different windows to view information in the facts and describe the who, what and where of a fact.
+Common dimension are Location, Time or Products.

+A **Fact** is a measurement, metric or simply fact of a business process.
+Their common type is numeric.

+**Attributes** are the various characteristics of the dimension.
+A *Location* dimension could have attributes like *State, Country or ZIP-code*.

+IMAGE OF A DIMENSIONAL MODEL

+The **Fact Table** is the central element of the Dimensional Model.
+Each **Dimensional Table** represents a Dimension and is joined to the Fact Table via Foreign Keys.
+Dimension Tables are de-normalized tables.

+**Steps of Dimensional Modelling:**
+1. Identify the Business Process - Here you should clarify the intent of the DWH (e.g. for Marketing, Sales or HR).
+To describe the Business Process you can use plain text, BPMN or UML.
+2. Identify the Grain - The Grain is the level of of detail for the Business Process and the lowest level of information in any table.
+This could be a daily granularity for daily sales data.
+Commun question to define the grain: Do we need to store all existing data?
+Do we store data on a hourly, daily or monthly basis?
+How does it affect the database size?
+A possible grain could be: "product sale information by location by day"
+3. Identify the Dimensions - Dimensions are nouns like date, store, inventory etc.
+4. Identify the Fact - Facts are mostly numerical values like price or cost per unit.
+5. Build a Schema - This Schema defines the database structure.
+There are three cummon used types of schemas:

+IMAGE OF THREE TYPE OF SCHEMAS

+The benefits of a Dimensional Model are the facts, that they are easier to understand, optimized for high performance and optimized for retrieval (SELECT queries).

 # Further Knowledge